manu-equinix/terraform-provider-equinix/examples/fg2port/README.md

-# ECX Fabric Layer2 Connection between two own ports
+# ECX Fabric Layer2 Connection from fabric gateway to port

-This example shows how create layer 2 connection between two, own ECX Fabric ports.
+This example shows how create connection from Fabric Gateway to port, on ECX Fabric ports.

 ## Adjust variables
 At minimum, you must set below variables in `terraform.tfvars` file: